The science behind breathwork and inflammation

-Why our breathwork games work
+Why our breathwork games are the best for you

 Our breathwork games guide you to breathe at the frequency of 0.1 Hz, a powerful, proven technique to release acetylcholine (ACh) and fight inflammation and anxiety.